byrichardpowell/page-performance-monitor/README.md

 # Page Performance Monitor

 Monitor the performance of page load/render.
 For now you will need to implement your own backend.
-I am still working on a backend for this this.
+I am still working on a backend for this.

 ## Local Usage